 In order to make more progress and lose more weight, you will have to consume even fewer calories to force further adaptations from your body.

 But then, the same pattern will repeat.
 It’s a vicious cycle.

-The fat stored in your body is full of energy that is readily available.
-However, it doesn't cost your body much to store it.
+The fat stored in your body is full of energy that is readily available for use during times of famine.

 It’s like a savings account.
 You generally don’t dip into your savings account until you’ve depleted your cash reserves.

 Muscles are also full of energy, but unlike fat, they are expensive.
 They require more energy just to be maintained.